dvornikita/context_aug/README.md

 # Modeling Visual Context is Key to Augmenting Object Detection Datasets

- Deep neural network for explicit context modeling + a context-guided augmentation pipeline
+ A CNN for explicit context modeling + the pipeline for context-guided data augmentation

 ## Introduction
-This repository contains original implementation of the paper 'Modeling Visual Context is Key to Augmenting Object Detection Datasets' by Nikita Dvornik, Julien Mairal and Cordelia Schmid.
+This repository contains original code for the paper 'Modeling Visual Context is Key to Augmenting Object Detection Datasets' by Nikita Dvornik, Julien Mairal and Cordelia Schmid.
 The paper is available at https://arxiv.org/abs/1807.07428.